rcsoccersim/manual/source/soccerserver.rst

 Synchronous Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are 2 modes for all players, the asynchronous mode and the synchronous mode.
-The asynchronous mode is completely same as v.11 or older timer and is a default mode for all players including v.12 or above players.
-If players send the "(synch_see)" command, they enter to the synchronous mode and cannot return to the asynchronous mode. v.11 or older players also can use this command and the synchronous mode.
+There are two modes available for all players: asynchronous mode and synchronous mode.
+The asynchronous mode functions exactly like the timer in version 11 or older.

+In server versions 17 and below, asynchronous mode is the default mode for all players, including versions 12 to 17.
+If players wish to switch to synchronous mode, they can do so by using the "(synch_see)" command.
+Once they have switched to synchronous mode, they cannot return to asynchronous mode.
+Additionally, players using version 11 or older can also use the "(synch_see)" command to access synchronous mode.

+In server versions 18 and above, players using version 18 are required to use synchronous mode.
+However, players using older versions can still switch to synchronous mode by using the "(synch_see)" command to change the default view mode.

-In the synchronous mode, the "low" view quality cannot be used and the following view width are available:
+In synchronous mode, the "low" view quality is not available, and the following view widths are available:

-.. table::  Settings of the synchronous mode
+.. table::  Settings of the synchronous mode in server v.17 and older versions
-   :name: setting-synchronousmode
+   :name: setting-synchronousmode-v17

    +-----------+----------------------+----------------+
    |mode       |view width(degree)    |see frequency   |